tdalbertson/tdalbertson/README.md

 ### Some facts about me:

-- 🌱 I’m currently learning Web Development in my spare time.
+- 🌱 I’m currently learning Computer Science.
 - 😄 Pronouns: He / Him
 - ⚡ Fun fact: I lived in Kyoto, Japan for 1 year and have a Bachelor's degree in Japanese Language & Literature.